Team-Jackdaw/chat-with-NPC/docs/RegisterNPC.md

 - `/npchat npc setInstructions <instructions>` - Set the instructions for the closest NPC.
 - `/npchat npc isNeedMemory <isNeedMemory>` - Set if the closest NPC will record the memory.
 - `/npchat npc clearMemory` - Clear the memory for the closest NPC.
+- `/npchat npc addFunction <function>` - Add a callable function for the closest NPC.
-- `/npchat npc update` - Upload the current information of the closest NPC to OpenAi.
+- `/npchat npc deleteFunction <function>` - Remove a callable function for the closest NPC.

 ## 2. Steps to Register NPC